 Bathroom Vent Fan

 Bath fans that only vent into the attic and not outdoors are problematic because they introduce moisture into the space each time they run.
 When not in use, they can vent outside air into the bathroom.
-Even properly installed bath fans can have air leaks if the gap between the fan and drywall is not caulked.
+In this case, attic sealing your attic can help prevent air leaks and maintain your desired home temperature.
+However, even properly installed bath fans can have air leaks if the gap between the fan and drywall is not caulked.
 Fan housing must also be properly sealed off in order to prevent air infiltration.

-Learn How Blower Door Testing Can Diagnose Home Air Leaks:
+Learn How A Blower Door Test Can Diagnose Home Air Leaks: